dyarawilliams/100-days-of-code/r1-log.md

 Completed the "What's for Dinner" challenge from @khanacademy computer programming course.

 ### R1D23
-Learned about variables in JS in Khan Academy Computer Programming course.
+Learned about variables and animations in JS processing library in Khan Academy Computer Programming course.